Share this

 What Are the Most Common Causes of Inventory Loss in Warehouses?

-Inventory loss often stems from weak access controls, inconsistent tracking, poor visibility across operations, and unclear accountability as inventory moves through the warehouse and yard.
+Inventory loss most often stems from weak access controls, inconsistent tracking between receiving and shipping, limited real-time visibility, and unclear accountability as inventory moves through the warehouse and yard.
+Each gap on its own is manageable, but when they overlap, small discrepancies compound into significant shrinkage before teams realize controls have broken down.

 How Does Gate Control Help Prevent Warehouse Theft?